How to Heat a Garage: 11 Tips for Keeping Your Workshop Warm in Winter

 This type of space heater, often called a “torpedo” or “salamander,” generates a lot of heat and concentrates it in a specific direction, so a DIYer or mechanic at work in the garage can stay nice and warm.
 Because these heaters often have fans that run on electricity, an electric outlet is still required, but the heat itself is generated by kerosene.

-A kerosene space heater, such as the HEATFAST Forced-Air Kerosene Heater (available from The Home Depot), can generate up to 215,000 BTUs.
-When selecting a kerosene heater for a garage, buy one designed for indoor use to ensure that it won’t emit toxic fumes.
+A kerosene space heater, such as the HEATFAST Forced-Air Kerosene Heater, can generate up to 215,000 BTUs.
+When selecting a kerosene heater for a garage, buy one that’s designed for indoor use to ensure that it won’t emit toxic fumes.
 Kerosene torpedo heaters designed for outdoor use may not burn as cleanly, and they are not intended for use in closed spaces.

 9. Warm objects—not air—with radiant heat.